decent-chat/decent/README.md

 * A web browser.
 Probably a very, very, very cutting-edge browser.
 We're testing Bantisocial in Firefox Nightly, but you probably don't need the nightly version.
 Just run the latest release of your favorite browser.

+* If you want to use a browser that isn't Firefox Nightly (see below), you'll need to run the build script, which requires Parcel and Rust (get Rust, then do `cargo install parcel`).

 ### Installing/running

 ```